Skip to Content Skip to Navigation

 Scholarship Honor Brunch

-The 2024 Scholarship Honor Brunch is scheduled to take place on Saturday, April 13, 2024, in the Don Morris Room inside the Memorial Student Center.
+The 2025 Scholarship Honor Brunch is scheduled to take place in April 2025 in the Don Morris Room inside the Memorial Student Center.

 For questions, contact Rebecca Stephens.